communitiesuk/funding-service-design-account-store/README.md

 Details on how our pipelines work and the release process is available [here](https://dluhcdigital.atlassian.net/wiki/spaces/FS/pages/73695505/How+do+we+deploy+our+code+to+prod)

 ## Copilot
 Copilot is used for infrastructure deployment.
-Instructions are available [here](https://github.com/communitiesuk/funding-service-design-workflows/blob/main/readmes/python-repos-copilot.md), with the following values for the notification store:
+Instructions are available [here](https://github.com/communitiesuk/funding-service-design-workflows/blob/main/readmes/python-repos-copilot.md), with the following values for the account store:
 - service-name: fsd-account-store
 - image-name: ghcr.io/communitiesuk/funding-service-design-account-store:latest